 – that you are fully aware that in such “nature” events, safety depends on each competitor’s ability to adapt to problems either encountered or anticipated.

-This race is open to anybody, male or female, born in or before 2001 (Hope to veteran 4 categories), licensed or not.
+This race is open to anybody, male or female, born in or before 2002 (hopeful to masters categories 8), licensed or not.

 Classifications and prizes